Taho-DiscordBot/Taho-Permissions/README.md

 - The token of your bot

 - The name of the file that will be created with your slash commands
-- The version of the discord api at the time you are using the program
+- The version of the discord api at the time you are using the program (v9 by default)

 - (A guild id if you want to get the commands of a particular guild)